See all 8 Retrace initiatives

 When it comes to carbon emissions, Retrace looks at the whole picture — from construction to everyday living.

-Replacing concrete with wood in construction can decrease the total emissions from material production and construction by up to 60%*
+Replacing concrete with wood in construction significantly decreases the total emissions from material production and construction.

 Energy-efficient appliances